 A sample of ten farmers was selected in sixty villages for a total of 600 farmers in the core sample.
 This sample was recruited using the farmer networks maintained by the Kenya Agriculture and Livestock Research Organization (KALRO).
-After sixty villages near Migori town were identified, information meetings explaining the project and intervention were conducted with leadership of the farmer's group in each village.
-Farmer's group leadership then recruited ten interested farmers from within their group, who were then invited to a session where they signed consent forms and baseline data was collected.
-The sessions with individual farmers take place the week of May 28th.
+This recruitment procedure was designed to mimic the standard mobilization procedures used by KALRO in their regular agricultural extension programming.
+After sixty villages in three sub-counties (Suna East, Suna West and Uriri) near Migori town were identified, information meetings explaining the project and intervention were conducted with leadership of the farmer's group in each village.1 Ten farmers were selected at each meeting within the village's farmers' group, who were then invited to a session where they signed consent forms and baseline data was collected.
+The consent and survey sessions with individual farmers take place from May 29th to June 5th.